Lyme Arthritis Symptoms in Children: Knee Swelling and Limping

 Conditions That May Mimic Lyme Arthritis

-Several conditions may resemble Lyme arthritis in children.
+Several conditions may resemble Lyme arthritis:

 - Septic arthritis